The holiday season is upon us, which means you might be wondering what it’s like to celebrate Christmas in France.

 According to a number of studies and surveys, though, a majority of French people see Christmas as a time to be with family above all, not necessarily as a religious holiday.

 This is why most people in France celebrate Christmas.
 This includes Christians (practicing or not), as well as people who simply like the tradition or are participating with their family.

 As in most countries where people from other cultures and religions live, many non-Christians also like certain aspects of Christmas and take part in some festivities or celebrate it in certain ways.
 For instance, I know many Muslim families who let their kids have a few gifts around Christmastime.
 That said, never assume that someone celebrates Christmas just because they live in France.

-French Christmas traditions you might recognize
+6 popular French Christmas traditions

 Here are four common French Christmas traditions that are similar to those you’ll find in many other countries and cultures.